aritzLizoain/CNN-Image-Segmentation/README.md

 *Image and label augmentation example.
 The applied transformations are translation and scaling.*

-For more information regarding data augmentation please read [Theoretical Concepts: Data Augmentation](https://github.com/aritzLizoain/Image-segmentation/blob/master/Theoretical%20Concepts/Data%20Augmentation.md)
+:information_source: For more information regarding data augmentation please read [Theoretical Concepts: Data Augmentation](https://github.com/aritzLizoain/Image-segmentation/blob/master/Theoretical%20Concepts/Data%20Augmentation.md)

 ### 2.6 models.py

-The  U-Net  structure  is  implemented  in  the  model.py  file.
-Every  layer composing  the  CNN  and  each  hyper-parameter  is  specified  in  it.
-In addition, the weighted categorical crossentropy loss function is defined.

 :chart_with_upwards_trend: **Function**: defines the model architecture and layer features.
 The model has U-Net architecture.
 The code is already prepared to add or remove layers in the model.
 Additionally, pretrained weights from an already trained model can be used.